cwt/Grok3API/README.md

-🚀 A Python library for interacting with Grok 3 API with cookies required.
+🚀 A Python library for interacting with Grok 3 API without login or cookies required.
+Perfect for using out of the box.

 ## [➡️ Russian ReadMe](docs/Ru/RuReadMe.md)

 # Grok3API: Client for Working with Grok 🤖

-**Grok3API** is a powerful and convenient unofficial client for interacting with Grok models (including Grok3), allowing you to send requests, receive text responses, and, most notably, **generated images**. 🎨✨ The project is designed with a focus on ease of use and automation, so you can concentrate on creativity rather than technical details.

 ---

+## 📦 Changelog

+### 🆕 v0.0.1b10

+#### ✨ New:
+- 🔐 **Automatic cookie retrieval**
+  It is now **no longer required to manually provide cookies** — the client will automatically retrieve them if needed.
+  ➕ However, you **can still provide your own cookies** if you want to use your account (e.g., for generation with custom settings or access to premium features).

+- 🤖 **Started work on OpenAI compatibility** ([**server.py**](grok3api/server.py), [**Demo**](tests/openai_test.py))
+  The initial draft of OpenAI API compatibility server has been implemented.
+It **kind of works**, but:
+  > ⚠️ **It's in a very early stage and completely unpolished.
+Use at your own risk!**

+---

+**Grok3API** is a powerful and convenient unofficial client for interacting with Grok models (including Grok3), allowing you to send requests, receive text responses, and, most notably, **generated images** — all with automatic cookie management! 🎨✨ The project is designed with a focus on ease of use and automation, so you can concentrate on creativity rather than technical details.

+---

 ## 🌟 Features

+- 🚀 **Automatic cookie retrieval** via browser with bypassing Cloudflare — no manual setup required!
 - 🖼️ **Convenient retrieval of generated images** with the `save_to` method, enabling you to save them with a single click.
 - 🔧 **Flexible request configuration**: model selection, image generation management, attachment addition, and more.
 - 📦 **Attachment support**: send files and images along with your requests.
+- 🛠️ **Error handling**: the client itself solves problems with cookies and repeats requests if something goes wrong.
 - 🤖 **[Telegram bot example](tests/SimpleTgBot/SimpleTgBot.py) (`grok3api` + `aiogram`)**, with the ability to create text replies and images.

 ---